The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Have kids?
 If they’re under the age of 17, you may be able to claim a tax credit worth up to $2,000 per qualifying child.
-Currently, up to $1,600 of the credit is refundable.
+Currently, up to $1,700 of the credit is refundable.
 However, lawmakers are looking to expand the Child Tax Credit and it could put more money in your pocket.
+The American Rescue Plan significantly expanded the Child Tax Credit, aiming to reduce child poverty by increasing the credit and making it accessible to a broader range of families, including those with low or no income.
 Find out what the Child Tax Credit looks like now, the proposed changes, and how to qualify.
-Plus, we’ll break down frequently asked questions about the 2023 Child Tax Credit.
+Plus, we’ll break down frequently asked questions about the 2024 Child Tax Credit.

 What is the Child Tax Credit?